Backbase/golden-sample-services/README.md

 3. **curl**: this command-line tool for testing HTTP-based APIs can be downloaded and installed from https://curl.haxx.se/download.html.

-5. Spring Boot Initializer: This *Initializer* generates *spring* boot project with just what you need to start quickly!
+4. **Spring Boot Initializer**: This *Initializer* generates *spring* boot project with just what you need to start quickly!
 Start from here https://start.spring.io/.

-6. **Docker Desktop**: The fastest way to containerize applications on your desktop, and you can download it from here [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
+5. **Docker Desktop**: The fastest way to containerize applications on your desktop, and you can download it from here [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)

    > For each future stage, We will list the newly required software.